amazon-braket/amazon-braket-examples/README.md

 ---
 ## <a name="jobs">Photonic quantum computing with Strawberry Fields</a>
-This folder contains examples that illustrate the use of Strawberry Fields to run photonic quantum circuits, on both Strawberry Field's built-in local simulators and Xanadu's Borealis device.
+This folder contains examples that illustrate the use of Strawberry Fields to run photonic quantum circuits on both Strawberry Field's built-in local simulators and Xanadu's Borealis device.
 These examples are based on existing tutorials on the [Strawberry Fields website](https://strawberryfields.ai/photonics/demonstrations.html).

 * [**Borealis Quickstart**](examples/photonics/Borealis_quickstart.ipynb)